chriswayg/concrete5/README.md

 		Database Name:   c5db

 #### Data will persist
-The Concrete5 and MariaDB application containers can be removed (even with ```docker rm -f -v```), upgraded and reinitialized without loosing website or database data, as all website data is stored in the DATA containers.
+The Concrete5 and MariaDB application containers can be removed (even with `docker rm -f -v`), upgraded and reinitialized without loosing website or database data, as all website data is stored in the DATA containers.
 (Just do not delete the DATA containers;)

-To find out where the data is stored on disk, check with ```docker inspect c5_DATA_1dat | grep -A1 Source```
+To find out where the data is stored on disk, check with `docker inspect c5_DATA_1 | grep -A1 Source`

 ## Common Tasks